Pante/CommandWork/README.md

 CommandWork is a plugin.yml based Command Library that aims to make subcommands less of a hassle for developers to create and maintain, with its primary goals being simplicity and ease of use.
 At roughly 20KB, the library is fairly light.

-To include it in a plugin, paste the following in the pom.xml and maven shade the library.
+To include it in a plugin, add the jar to your library folder, paste the following in the pom.xml and maven shade the library.
 ```xml
   <dependency>
     <groupId>com.karusmc</groupId>